Spanberger and Sherrill were roommates on Capitol Hill. They’re now making history in their states

 By Arit John, CNN

-(CNN) — Six years ago, Abigail Spanberger and Mikie Sherrill were roommates and freshmen members of Congress, part of a record-breaking wave of women who helped Democrats win back the US House.
+(CNN) — Six years ago, Abigail Spanberger and Mikie Sherrill were roommates and freshman members of Congress, part of a record-breaking wave of women who helped Democrats win back the US House.

 On Tuesday, the two made history once more.
 CNN projected that Spanberger will be Virginia’s first female governor and Sherrill will be the first Democratic woman elected as governor of New Jersey.